 The projects and programs will be funded by federal, state, and local sources.
 This UPWP has been prepared in accordance with Moving Ahead for Progress in the 21st Century Act (MAP-21) provisions and with Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) grant application requirements, planning factors, and other guidance.
-This UPWP contains (number pending MPO approval) projects and programs, of which (number pending MPO approval) will be performed by the Central Transportation Planning Staff (CTPS) and the Metropolitan Area Planning Council (MAPC) on behalf of the MPO, MassDOT, the MBTA and Massport.
-The remaining (number pending MPO approval) projects will be conducted by individual transportation agencies, municipalities, and academic institutions.
+This UPWP contains 91 projects and programs, of which 73 will be performed by the Central Transportation Planning Staff (CTPS) and the Metropolitan Area Planning Council (MAPC) on behalf of the MPO, MassDOT, the MBTA and Massport.
+The remaining 18 projects will be conducted by individual transportation agencies, municipalities, and academic institutions.